 If the Teacher Evaluation Forms provided through the Common Application address these criteria, these two evaluations are acceptable for the GPPA and Honors College application.
 If the candidate feels these letters will not address the above criteria, up to two additional letters may be submitted by the deadline.

-Counselor School Evaluation forms will not be accepted as letters of recommendation.
+Counselor School Evaluation forms will only be accepted if a narrative about the student is intended.

 Completed GPPA Applications will include all the following items: